FMA(LOCAL) - DISCIPLINE AND PENALTIES: DISCIPLINE PROCEDURE

-College District faculty and staff shall submit an alleged violation or violations of College District policies and procedures, including the rules for student conduct [see FLB], committed by a student to the chair of the student affairs committee within a reasonable time following an alleged incident, not to exceed ten College District business days.
+College District faculty and staff shall submit an alleged violation or violations of College District policies and procedures, including the rules for student conduct [see FLB], committed by a student to the dean of student services within a reasonable time following an alleged incident, not to exceed ten College District business days.
 The allegations must be submitted in writing, through traditional or electronic means, and must describe the violation and any surrounding facts.

-The chair of the student affairs committee or designee shall investigate the matter as necessary.
-If an allegation is deemed to be unfounded, the chair of the student affairs committee or designee shall dismiss the allegation and shall provide the student written notice that the allegation of misconduct was made against the student and that the allegation was dismissed.
+The dean of student services or designee shall investigate the matter as necessary.
+If an allegation is deemed to be unfounded, the dean of student services or designee shall dismiss the allegation and shall provide the student written notice that the allegation of misconduct was made against the student and that the allegation was dismissed.

-If, however, the chair of the student affairs committee or designee determines that the allegation warrants further consideration, the chair of the student affairs committee or designee shall summon the student for a conference to be held within a reasonable time, not to exceed ten College District business days, following the receipt of the allegation of misconduct.
+If, however, the dean of student services or designee determines that the allegation warrants further consideration, the dean of student services or designee shall summon the student for a conference to be held within a reasonable time, not to exceed ten College District business days, following the receipt of the allegation of misconduct.

-At the conference, the chair of the student affairs committee or designee shall notify the student of the allegation or allegations and provide the student an opportunity to respond.
+At the conference, the dean of student services or designee shall notify the student of the allegation or allegations and provide the student an opportunity to respond.

-After conferring with the student, if the chair of the student affairs committee or designee determines that the student did not commit a violation, the allegation or allegations shall be dismissed as unfounded.
+After conferring with the student, if the dean of student services or designee determines that the student did not commit a violation, the allegation or allegations shall be dismissed as unfounded.
 The student shall be provided written notice of the dismissal.

 Misconduct Warranting a Penalty

-If the chair of the student affairs committee or designee determines that the student committed misconduct that warrants a penalty other than suspension or expulsion, the chair of the student affairs committee or designee shall provide the student written notice of the penalty and the student's right to appeal to the disciplinary appeals committee.
+If the dean of student services or designee determines that the student committed misconduct that warrants a penalty other than suspension or expulsion, the dean of student services or designee shall provide the student written notice of the penalty and the student's right to appeal to the disciplinary appeals committee.

-If the chair of the student affairs committee or designee determines that the student committed misconduct that warrants a suspension, the chair of the student affairs committee or designee shall inform the student in writing of the determination, and a hearing shall be scheduled for consideration by the disciplinary appeals committee as described below.
+If the dean of student services or designee determines that the student committed misconduct that warrants a suspension, the dean of student services or designee shall inform the student in writing of the determination, and a hearing shall be scheduled for consideration by the disciplinary appeals committee as described below.

-If the chair of the student affairs committee or designee determines that the student committed misconduct that warrants expulsion, the official shall inform the student in writing of the determination.
-The chair of the student affairs committee or designee shall forward the determination and all evidence collected during the investigation and conference to the College President in order to schedule an expulsion hearing before the Board [see Expulsion Hearing, below].
+If the dean of student services or designee determines that the student committed misconduct that warrants expulsion, the official shall inform the student in writing of the determination.
+The dean of student services or designee shall forward the determination and all evidence collected during the investigation and conference to the College President in order to schedule an expulsion hearing before the Board [see Expulsion Hearing, below].

 Interim Disciplinary Action

-The chair of the student affairs committee or designee may take immediate disciplinary action, including suspension pending a hearing, against a student for policy violations if the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the educational environment.
+The dean of student services or designee may take immediate disciplinary action, including suspension pending a hearing, against a student for policy violations if the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the educational environment.

 Disciplinary Appeals Committee